 This Notice is primarily for the benefit of our clients or potential clients or for related third parties whose data we may process as part of the provision of legal services.
 We maintain and will provide separate privacy notices in relation to the collection and use of personal information about our staff and employees, including potential employees, during and after their working relationship with us.

-This firm processes your data in accordance with the terms of the Data Protection Act 2018, the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 and the relevant provisions relating to the General Data Protection Regulation contained within the European Union (Withdrawal) Act 2018 (UK GDPR).
+This firm processes your data in accordance with the terms of the Data (Use and Access) Act 2025, the Data Protection Act 2018, the Privacy and Electronic Communications (EC Directive) Regulations 2003 (as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019) and the relevant provisions relating to the General Data Protection Regulation contained within the European Union (Withdrawal) Act 2018 (UK GDPR).

 This Data & Privacy Notice explains, in detail, the types of personal data we may collect about you when you interact with us.
 It also explains how we will store and handle that data and keep it safe.
 Unless otherwise indicated, references in this Data and Privacy Notice to the GDPR refer to the UK GDPR.